Marie is a lover of everything about and inside of aquariums. Among other friendly creatures, she has a turtle that she adores.

 For a tank with a high bio-load (a lot of fish):

-Maintenance should be performed on the box filter every 2-4 weeks to ensure water flow and efficiency in media.
+Maintenance should be performed on the box filter every two to four weeks to ensure water flow and efficiency in media.

-For chemical media, specifically regarding charcoal, ammonia absorbents, and tannin leaching media, fully replace every two weeks.
+For chemical media, specifically charcoal, ammonia absorbents, and tannin leaching media, fully replace every two weeks.